Counseling and Treatment

 - Serves as an access point to other services needed

 - Sub-Acute Detoxification Services – ensures safe withdrawal from alcohol and drugs, provides substance use disorder assessment referrals, and assists clients to ensure after care is arranged.
-The dedicated staff of SCCC also helps to coordinate treatment and the center offers a seven-day Suboxone Tapering program for opioid addiction.
+The dedicated staff of Skagit Community Detox also help to coordinate treatment and the center offers a seven-day Suboxone Tapering program for opioid addiction.

-The Skagit County Crisis Center is a 16-bed crisis, mental health stabilization and sub-acute detox program.
-The center serves Skagit County residents for detox and North Sound County residents who are experiencing a crisis related to their substance use disorder and/or mental health challenges.
+The Skagit Community Detox center is a 16-bed sub-acute detox program.
+The center serves North Sound region residents for detox and provides services for residents who are experiencing a crisis related to their substance use disorders.
 Most of the services are available 24 hours a day, 7 days a week.

-This program receives funding from Skagit County Community Services; funding sources come from the North Sound BHO and Skagit County.
+This program receives funding from Skagit County Public Health; funding sources come from the North Sound BHO and Skagit County.

 Who is eligible

-We serve Skagit County adults in crisis including those who are:
+We serve North Sound region adults in crisis including those who are:

 - Intoxicated or in withdrawal from alcohol or other substances and are medically stable